 The ECDIS must additionally implement a capability for displaying graphical indexes of S-102 and S-104 data products, and may implement a graphical index of other non-ENC data products

 If the system displays graphical indexes for different products simultaneously it must be possible to individually select the display of each supported data product.
-The display of each supported dat product shall be graphically differentiated.
+The display of each supported data product shall be differentiated.

 Limits of data